ruoranepi/blog/content/Teaching.md

 ### Elsewhere

 - Faculty and lecturer on population-based cancer registration and survival analysis in the WHO International Agency for Research on Cancer (IARC) Summer Course on Cancer Registration, Lyon, 2014

+### Outreach

+- Lecturer for high school students at the [Public Health Symposium for Young Leaders in China](https://www.hsph.harvard.edu/public-health-symposium-for-young-leaders-in-china/), 2019.
+[More information here.](/2019/02/17/doomsday-survival-code/)